 Is this what you feel too?

 According to a recent report by the National Sleep Foundation, around 40 percent of American adults suffer from insomnia.
-Moreover, almost 15 percent of U.S. adults have reported to suffer from chronic insomnia.
+Moreover, almost 15 percent of U.S. adults have reported suffering from chronic insomnia.
 Today, insomnia is the most common sleep disorder in the United States.

 “Insomnia is a gross feeder.
 It will nourish itself on any kind of thinking, including thinking about not thinking.” – Clifton Fadiman

-It is a sleep disorder which affects your ability to get a good night’s sleep and affects your capacity to function during the day.
+It is a sleep disorder that affects your ability to get a good night’s sleep and affects your capacity to function during the day.
 An insomniac will find it hard to fall asleep or to stay asleep throughout the night.
-Moreover, later in the day you will feel lethargic, exhausted, fatigued, have memory issues and lack concentration.
+Moreover, later in the day, you will feel lethargic, exhausted, fatigued, have memory issues, and lack concentration.
 In the long run, insomnia can severely affect your physical and mental health.
-Some of the related symptoms of insomnia include anxiety, irritability and mood swings.
+Some of the related symptoms of insomnia include anxiety, irritability, and mood swings.